mysterydeveloper/xml/README.md

 ## Exercises
 Save each exercise as a separate source file.

 1. The following is an example of a car represented in XML.
-Copy the XML into a file called cars.xml, and two more doors: a left rear door and a right rear door.
+Copy the XML into a file called cars.xml, and add two more doors: a left rear door and a right rear door.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>